Suns snap 3-game skid, roll to 114-93 win over Warriors - WHIZ News

 Golden State shot just 38% from the field, going 29% from 3-point range.

+“We are still looking for consistency at both ends,” Warriors coach Steve Kerr said.
+“Our defense is up and down and our offense is up and down.
+Hence the season is up and down.”

-Phoenix built a 14-point lead by late in the first quarter but Golden State pulled to 52-47 at halftime.
+Phoenix built a 14-point lead by late in the first quarter but Golden State pulled to 52-47 by halftime.

+“I thought we had every opportunity to have it,” Kerr said.
+“We hung in there the first half.
+Shots weren’t going in but we battled and we were right in the game at halftime.
+It just slipped away from us.
+I thought Phoenix executed better than we did.”

 TIP-INS